VPNs can seem complicated at first, but are actually easy to use.

 - configure it on the device itself,

+For example, here’s how to do this if you’re with NordVPN, and here’s ExpressVPN, and PIA.
 We also have an example demonstration of how it’s done on most DD-WRT routers on this page (near the bottom).

 Even though Tor and VPN are fundamentally different, they can still be used together for maximum security and online privacy.

 - Tor gives you the ability to access the web by routing your connection through a number of random nodes, while also encrypting that connection at every stage.

 - VPN gives you access to one server at a time.

 The nature of it is a bit different in principle, and therefore we can’t say things like “Tor or VPN is better than the other.”
 We talked about the differences between Tor and VPN in detail on this site already, feel free to visit that post to get the full picture.

 One of the good things about Tor is that you can use it 100% free and there are no built-in limitations to that free version.
 All you need to do is grab the official Tor web browser.
 Once you have it, you just need to fire it up like your standard Chrome or Firefox browser, click the connect button, and you’re up and running.

 - Enable your VPN connection normally.
 From this point on, everything that involves communicating with the web goes through your VPN.